detunized/blog/content/posts/0023-go-telegram-bot-2.md

 }
 ```

 I also create a table if it doesn't exist.
-Since I barely use SQL, I prefer to SCREAM, so people can hear me.
+Since I barely use SQL, I prefer to SCREAM so people can hear me.
 And maybe the DB will get a [sense of urgency](https://stackoverflow.com/a/35684720/362938) and [process my queries faster](https://twitter.com/shipilev/status/703176579191410689).

 Once the database successfully opened and no one panicked, it's time to start saving incoming events to it.
 I do it like this: